sdesuzane/sdesuzane/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=600&size=25&pause=1000&color=990c94&random=false&width=435&height=40&lines=Hi,+I'm+Maria+Suzane!)](https://git.io/typing-svg)

-I'm making a career transition, so I'm still new to technology.
-I am currently studying/specializing in Data Science, Machine Learning and AWS, in addition to college.<br>
+Hello!
+I'm in a career transition, so I'm still new to the field.
+I'm currently in the 3rd semester of Computer Science at Estácio de Sá University and falling more and more in love with technology.

-At the beginning of my studies the main focus was front end development, but now I really enjoy working with data.<br>
+Initially, my focus was only on front-end development, where I acquired skills in HTML5, CSS3, JavaScript and a little React.
+However, my journey led me to the vast world of data after winning a scholarship in data science, and since then I have explored technologies like SQL, Python, libraries for data analysis, and graphs for better data visualization.
+Furthermore, I am proficient in Git and GitHub, ensuring efficient collaboration and project versioning.

-Every day I seek more knowledge, personal and professional growth.
+I currently work as a Computer Expert at the Civil Police of the Federal District, but I am open to opportunities that help me grow even further in the vast world of technology.

 ### 🌐 Connect with me: